thomas-k-cameron/my-mbo-analysis-book/src/extra-research/result.md

 Things that I need to figure out is,
 - SOFR vs Fed Traget: How much do SOFR deviate from Fed Target?
 - Better model for calculating theoretical price of SOFR futures
--
+- Model how option price evolves over time
-- What are the tail risks of trading SOFR?
+- Find out what the tail risks are

 Since there are many products like Euro Dollars and T bills which collarates with rates, I think this is an interesting field to look into.